 Make sure there's about an inch of space between each cookie, then lightly brush the pastry with the egg wash.

-Bake at 375 until lightly golden, about 15 to 18 minutes.
+Bake until lightly golden, about 15 to 18 minutes.
 Let the cookies cool completely before serving; overeager eaters will find themselves rewarded with scorching hot filling!

-Store the cookies in an airtight container at room temperature for up to five days.
+Store the cookies in an airtight container at room temperature for up to 5 days.

 Updated from a post originally published March 2008.